abdullahnart/wishlist-everywhere/README.txt

 ✅ **Optimized & Lightweight**
 Built for speed with clean code and minimal database usage.

+✅ **Wishlist Sharing**
+Users can now copy wishlist links to clipboard or share directly on Facebook, Twitter, and Pinterest.

 == 💡 Use Cases ==

 🛍️ **WooCommerce Stores** – Let shoppers save favorites for future purchases.